As we head on down the tracks and into the weekend, it's open line Friday and the Rush Limbaugh program.

 Spikes births?

-Being in airplanes during full moons or just any time?
+Being in airplanes during full moons or just anytime?

 Well, I guess if you're in an airplane during a full moon, it's bad.

-I uh some people believe that maternity wards are more crowded during certain lunar phases, especially during a full moon, but the notion didn't hold up under scrutiny.
+Some people believe that maternity wards are more crowded during certain lunar phases, especially during a full moon, but the notion didn't hold up under scrutiny.

-Dr. Jill Arles of Mountain Area Health Education Center in Asheville, North Carolina, did not find any connection between the lunar cycle and births in a review of more than 500,000 births in North Carolina.
+Dr. Jill Arless of Mountain Area Health Education Center in Asheville, North Carolina, did not find any connection between the lunar cycle and births in a review of more than 500,000 births in North Carolina.

-Uh we really don't know what starts the process of labor, but we do know that whatever it is, it probably has nothing to do with the phases of the moon.
+We really don't know what starts the process of labor, but we do know that whatever it is, it probably has nothing to do with the phases of the moon.

 Well, that's comforting.